MartinStokroos/nexus_base_ros/README.md

 #

-Sometimes the wheels do not respond for a moment when the robot is rearmed after an emergency stop.
+Sometimes the wheels do not respond for a short moment when the robot is rearmed after an emergency stop.